GoogleCloudPlatform/point-of-sale/anthos-baremetal-edge-deployment/README.md

 gcloud config set compute/zone "${ZONE}"
 ```

-4. Setup up GCP Service Account used by the GCE instances
+1.4) Setup up GCP Service Account used by the GCE instances
 ```sh
 # when asked "Create a new key for GSA? [y/N]" type "y" and press
 ./scripts/create-primary-gsa.sh
 ```
+---

+### 2. Provision the GCE instances
-5. Configure SSH keys and create the GCE instances where Anthos BareMetal will be installed
+2.1) Configure SSH keys and create the GCE instances where Anthos BareMetal will be installed
 ```sh
 # just press the return key when asked for a passphrase for the SSH key (i.e. empty string)
 ./scripts/cloud/easy-install.sh
 ```

-6. Test SSH connectivity to the GCE instances
+2.2) Test SSH connectivity to the GCE instances
 ```sh
 # If the checks fail the first time with errors like "sh: connect to host cnuc-1 port 22: Connection refused"
 # then wait a few seconds and retry